 marie.brossier@pol.ulaval.ca

-Prayer and Protest : Religion, family, politics, and the social order in Senegal (working title)
+Prayer and Protest : Religion, family, politics, and the social order in Senegal

-Book proposal submitted (2020), book manuscript in progress
+Book manuscript in progress

-2016-2021: Mosques, Hajj and political parties in the Sahel and Central Africa: success icons and religious entrepreneurs
+Mosques, Hajj and political parties in the Sahel and Central Africa: success icons and religious entrepreneurs

 Enregistrement Pélerins Hajj, Dakar